 Most Medieval daggers had two sharp edges but some had only one sharp edge

-Medieval daggers were more popular towards the later medieval periods
+Medieval daggers were more popular in the later medieval periods

 Medieval daggers descended from the earlier seax weapon